anthony-illenden/EAE-598-Project/README.md

 Sprint | 1
 Assigned To | Tony / Hunter
 Description | Determine which variables to analyze using ERA5 data, such as integrated water vapor transport, mean sea-level pressure, equivalent potential temperature, frontogenesis, and quasi-geostrophic forcing.
-Acceptance Criteria | Our advisor, Allison, said these are good variables to use for our project.
-Make sure the variables are present in the file with a test.
+Acceptance Criteria | Get them approved by our advisor, Allison.
 Unit Test | N/A

 ---